 Attending a Seminar?
 Be Sure to Setup Your Lab System In Advance!

-Last updated: 1 December 2021 (to reflect Win 11 WDK)
+Last updated: 28 June 2023 (to reflect Win 11 22H2 WDK and VS 2022)

 When you attend an OSR seminar that includes lab exercises involving driver development, you’ll need to have access to a pre-configured Lab System to do the labs.